kaczla/list-lm/README.md

 - [NVIDIA NeMo](https://github.com/NVIDIA/NeMo) - NVIDIA NeMo is a conversational AI toolkit built for researchers working on automatic speech recognition (ASR), text-to-speech synthesis (TTS), large language models (LLMs), and natural language processing (NLP).
 - [RWKV](https://github.com/BlinkDL/RWKV-LM) - RWKV is a RNN with transformer-level LLM performance.
 It can be directly trained like a GPT (parallelizable).
 So it's combining the best of RNN and transformer: great performance, fast inference, saves VRAM, fast training, "infinite" ctx_len, and free sentence embedding.
 - [simpletransformers](https://github.com/ThilinaRajapakse/simpletransformers) - This library is based on the Transformers library by HuggingFace.
 Simple Transformers lets you quickly train and evaluate Transformer models.
 Only 3 lines of code are needed to initialize, train, and evaluate a model.
-- [small-text](https://github.com/webis-de/small-text) - Small-Text provides state-of-the-art Active Learning for Text Classification
+- [small-text](https://github.com/webis-de/small-text) - Small-Text provides state-of-the-art Active Learning for Text Classification.
 - [Sockeye](https://github.com/awslabs/sockeye) - Sockeye is an open-source sequence-to-sequence framework for Neural Machine Translation built on PyTorch.
 - [SparseZoo](https://github.com/neuralmagic/sparsezoo) - Neural network model repository for highly sparse and sparse-quantized models with matching sparsification recipes.
+- [SpikeGPT](https://github.com/ridgerchu/SpikeGPT) - SpikeGPT is a lightweight generative language model with pure binary, event-driven spiking activation units.
 - [tasknet](https://github.com/sileod/tasknet) - Integration of HuggingFace Datasets with HuggingFace Trainer, and multitasking.
 - [TorchScale](https://github.com/microsoft/torchscale) - TorchScale is a PyTorch library that allows researchers and developers to scale up Transformers efficiently and effectively.
 It has the implementation of fundamental research to improve modeling generality and capability, as well as training stability and efficiency of scaling Transformers.
 - [Trankit](https://github.com/nlp-uoregon/trankit) - A Light-Weight Transformer-based Python Toolkit for Multilingual Natural Language Processing
 - [transformers](https://github.com/huggingface/transformers) - State-of-the-art Natural Language Processing for PyTorch and TensorFlow 2.0
 - [txtai](https://github.com/neuml/txtai) - txtai executes machine-learning workflows to transform data and build AI-powered semantic search applications.
+- [unilm](https://github.com/microsoft/unilm) - Large-scale Self-supervised Pre-training Across Tasks, Languages, and Modalities.
 - [voltaML](https://github.com/VoltaML/voltaML) - VoltaML is a lightweight library to convert and run your ML/DL deep learning models in high performance inference runtimes like TensorRT, TorchScript, ONNX and TVM.
-- [x-transformers](https://github.com/lucidrains/x-transformers) - A simple but complete full-attention transformer with a set of promising experimental features from various papers
+- [x-transformers](https://github.com/lucidrains/x-transformers) - A simple but complete full-attention transformer with a set of promising experimental features from various papers.
-- [xFormers](https://github.com/facebookresearch/xformers) - xFormers is a modular and field agnostic library to flexibly generate transformer architectures by interoperable and optimized building blocks
+- [xFormers](https://github.com/facebookresearch/xformers) - xFormers is a modular and field agnostic library to flexibly generate transformer architectures by interoperable and optimized building blocks.

 # Utils links